-Docker versions do not provide a native IDE for developing with Docker.
-The primary interface is the command line API.
-However, most leading IDEs (NetBeans, Eclipse, IntelliJ, Visual Studio) have some support for Docker through plugins or add-ons.
+Docker Desktop Enterprise is not a native IDE for developing application code.
+However, most leading IDEs (VS Code, NetBeans, Eclipse, IntelliJ, Visual Studio) have support for Docker through plugins or add-ons.
 Our labs contain tutorials on how to setup and use common developer tools and programming languages with Docker.

 Tip: Optimizing images sizes.
 If an image size becomes too large, a quick way to identify where possible optimizations are is to use the